Gainsborough's House

-Gainsborough's House in Sudbury, England.
+The front fascia of Gainsborough's Historic House in Sudbury, Suffolk, UK.

 Gainsborough's House is the birthplace of the leading English painter Thomas Gainsborough.
 It is now a museum and gallery, located at 46 Gainsborough Street in Sudbury, Suffolk, England.
 It is a Grade I listed building.
 Some of the pictures on display have been acquired with the help of the Art Fund.

 Overview

 The house is now 46 Gainsborough Street and dates back to around 1520.
 Thomas Gainsborough's parents, John and Mary Gainsborough, probably moved here in 1722 and the artist Thomas Gainsborough was born five years later (1727).
 Thomas Gainsborough, the youngest of John and Mary's nine children, lived in the house and attended Sudbury Grammar School.
 At 13 he went to London to further his studies training with the French painter and illustrator, Hubert-Francois Gravelot.

 The house remained as a private residence until 1920, after which time it had various functions including a guest house and antique shop.
 In 1958, Gainsborough's House Society was formed to purchase the house and establish it as a museum and monument to Thomas Gainsborough.
 The museum opened to the public in 1961.